../_images/Week_4.jpg

 Friday:

 Research depends on data we collect, store and analyse.
 Before any researcher gets started, they need a plan for how they will manage their data, as it will be easier to manage your data properly from the start instead of having to redo some of your work.
 When joining an ongoing project, it is important to learn how that project stores its data.
-This is generally described in the Data Management Plan of a project or a research group.
-This workshop will introduce many of the concepts.
+This is generally described in the projects Data Management Plan.
+This workshop will introduce many of the requirements of a good Data Management Plan.

 During this workshop we will also consider what personal data you are handling in your project.
-How would you need to adhere to privacy regulations?
+What are the privacy regulations you need to adhere to?

 To get inspired on why Research Data Management is important, listen to some horror stories such as the Data Horror Song or the Zheng Lab - Bad Project video!